adrianadepalma/BII_tutorial/bii_example.md

 <a href="http://data.nhm.ac.uk/dataset/the-2016-release-of-the-predicts-database" target="_blank">Natural
 History Museum data portal<a/>.
-If you’re working in `R`, I would strongly suggest downloading `database.rds` (the database is very large, and the rds file is much quicker to load in than the csv file).
+If you’re working in `R`, I would strongly suggest downloading `database.rds` (the database is very large, and the .rds file is much quicker to load in than the .csv file).

 Once you’ve downloaded the database, read it in.
 I’m going to filter the data for just the Americas, to make the data manipulation and modelling